 Each section of your spine houses three joints.
-Each of these sections consists of 2 facet joints in the rear and one disc in the front.
+These consists of 2 facet joints in the rear and one disc in the front.
 This complex grants you stability and supports the weight of everything above it.
 It also allows your range of motion and movement.
-Pain and inflammation of the facet joint are called facet syndrome.
+Pain and inflammation of the facet joint is facet syndrome.

 What are the causes of facet syndrome?